thebuggenie/caspar/docs/howtos/tutorial-data-objects.md

 ## Table name
 We've told b2db how to *define* our data objects, but we haven't told it anything about where or how it's stored or retrieved yet.
-To do this, we need to connect it to a table class by using a [`@Table` annotation](../annotations/table.md).
+To do this, we connected it to a table class by using a [`@Table` annotation](../annotations/table.md).

 The `@Table` annotation contains a `name` property with the full class name of the class we want to use a table class.
 We specify `\application\entities\tables\Articles` because that is the name of the class we will create.

-Now we need to create the table class that handles querying the database when we need to look up our objects.
+Your class is now almost ready to be used by b2db, but we also need to create the table class that handles querying the database when we need to look up our objects.
 In the next section we'll look at table objects:

 [Table objects >>](tutorial-table-objects.md)